Mike Rutzen

 Michael Rutzen (born 11 October 1970) is a South African conservationist, filmmaker, and cage diving operator.
-Rutzen has provided field support to South Africa's Department of Environmental Affairs, including the deployment of satellite and acoustic tags on great white sharks.
-On behalf of the Department, Rutzen also holds membership with the Whale Disentanglement Network, a group of marine experts who assist whales in distress.
+He has provided field support to South Africa's Department of Environmental Affairs, including the deployment of satellite and acoustic tags on great white sharks.
+On behalf of the Department, Rutzen also holds membership with the Whale Disentanglement Network; a group of marine experts who assist whales in distress.

 Early life

 Rutzen was born in Johannesburg, South Africa, as the youngest of five children.
 He is the son of Richard Harvey Rutzen, an evangelist in the New Apostolic Church of Austrian descent, and Marie Rutzen (born Marie Strydom) of Afrikaner descent.

 Career

 1993–present

 Mike Rutzen prepares to dive with a Great White Shark for a nature documentary.

 After high school, Rutzen enlisted in the South African Defence Force (SADF) as a medic in the 115 Battalion.
 At the age of 20, he became a commercial fisherman in the fishing village of Gansbaai in the Western Cape.
-In 1993, the shark cage diving industry was established in the area, and Rutzen was the second local skipper to be employed for his specialized seafaring expertise.
-He spent time interacting with great white sharks from the boat and observing their behaviour during this time.
+In 1993, the shark cage diving industry was established in the area, and Rutzen was the second local skipper to be employed for his seafaring expertise.
+During this time, he spent time interacting with great white sharks from the boat and observing their behaviour.

 In 1998, Rutzen began free diving with sharks.
 In 2000, he established the shark cage diving company, Shark Diving Unlimited, in Gansbaai, South Africa.

-While in the water with the sharks, Rutzen used his knowledge of animal behaviour to understand the sharks' movements and cautiously interact with them.
-He claims an ability to communicate with the sharks by making his body smaller or larger to attract or deter the animal.
+He claims an ability to communicate with sharks by making his body smaller or larger to attract or deter the animal.

 Since 2009, he has supported population dynamics studies and DNA sampling programs by Dr. Sara Andreotti (Stellenbosch University), where he sponsored and co-authored many white shark behavioral papers.
-One such study claims that South African white sharks belong to one larger interbreeding population, and that some of the same sharks sampled in the southwest coast (False Bay) were identified on the east coast (Algoa Bay).
-It also established that this particular shark population has extremely low genetic diversity, finding only four mitochondrial lineages, with 89% of the population sharing the same lineage.
-The study concluded that the South Africa white sharks have the lowest genetic diversity of any white shark population, putting their long-term survival at risk of extinction due to a higher risk for disease and an impaired ability to successfully reproduce and adapt to change within their environment.'
+One such study claims that South African white sharks belong to one larger interbreeding population.
+Some of the same sharks sampled in the southwest coast (False Bay) were identified on the east coast (Algoa Bay).
+It was also established that this particular shark population has extremely low genetic diversity, finding only four mitochondrial lineages, with 89% of the population sharing the same lineage.

+The study concluded that South Africa's great white sharks have the lowest genetic diversity of any great white shark population.
+This puts their long-term survival at risk of extinction, due to a higher risk for disease and an impaired ability to successfully reproduce and adapt to change within their environment.'